mickelindahl/hapi_redirect/README.md

 - `options` Object or list of objects with the following keys
   - `status_code` Request status code to redirect e.g. 401 - unauthorized
-  - `redirect` Redirect endpoint
+  - `redirect` Endpoint that you want to redirect ro
   - `host` Host that redirection comes from.
-Only need to be set if different from host redirection goes to.
+Only necessary to set if it differs from the host you are redirecting to.

 ## Tests